alphagov/paas-team-manual/source/guides/common_support_tasks.html.md

 No – the high level abstraction of the GOV.UK PaaS hides the details of the database inside the PaaS service.

 ## What is your Elasticsearch offering?
-We currently offer elasticsearch in private beta for v5 and v6
+We currently offer Elasticsearch in private beta for v5 and v6

 ## When will your elasticsearch reach public beta?
 We are currently in private beta and are currently testing the new service with tenants.
 We are confident that we have a reliable service and are working to solicit feedback from beta user before making the appliation more widely available.